erikalanj/erikalanj/README.md

+# Hi, I’m Erik Jensen! :D

-- Hi, I’m Erik Jensen, a software engineer who loves working on cool web apps and integrating ML to efficient workflows!
+- I'm a software engineer who **loves** working on cool web apps and integrating ML to efficient workflows!
+> While this is what I nerd about, I have also worked on mobile apps, Electron-based executables, and even some robotics!

 - Currently working for The Cigna Group as a Software Engineer in the TECDP program